 And, It Worked

 I was to give a presentation at the Technology Manager’s Forum in New York City.
-I wanted to make something new but really didn’t have a set story I wanted to tell that day.
-I talked to the conference organizers and gave them three ideas that were floating around and they liked a story I told.
-They liked my story enough to give me a prime morning time slot right after a coffee break.
+I wanted to make something new but didn’t have a set story I wanted to tell that day.
+I talked to the conference organizers and gave them three ideas for a custom presentation.
+They liked one story I told.
+They liked my story enough to provide me with a prime morning time slot right after a coffee break.
 Now, all I had to do was everything.
 It would be a brand new presentation never presented before.